STAMP-project/dspot/dspot-diff-test-selection/README.md

 testlitNum9litNum210(fr.inria.stamp.MainTest): expected:<Seller{gold=[-2147483549], items=[Potion]}> but was:<Seller{gold=[100], items=[Potion]}>
 ```

-On the standard output.
 This means that DSpot obtained 5 amplified test methods that detect the regression.

-Note: The `ChangeDetectorSelector` keeps amplified test methods that pass on one version of the program but fail on another one, _c.f._  `DSpot`'s[`README.md`](https://github.com/STAMP-project/dspot/blob/master/README.md) for more infos.
+Note: The `ChangeDetectorSelector` keeps amplified test methods that pass on one version of the program but fail on another one, _c.f._  `DSpot`'s[`README.md`](https://github.com/STAMP-project/dspot/blob/master/README.md) for more information.

 ## Support on diff